zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_adapter.rst

 cpc_name
-  The name of the target CPC.
+  The name of the CPC with the target adapter.

   | **required**: True
   | **type**: str